Coutinho-David/WriteUps/UTCTF2025/RETirementPlan/README.md

 - **pop rdi; ret** → Allows control over the `rdi` register (1st argument to functions).
 - **ret** → Used for stack alignment.

+The first argument to a function is passed in the rdi register.
+For example:
+To call puts("Hello"), the address of the string "Hello" must be placed in rdi.
+To call system("/bin/sh"), the address of the string "/bin/sh" must be placed in rdi.

 To call `system("/bin/sh")`, we need:
 1. `pop rdi; ret` → Load `/bin/sh` into `rdi`
 2. `ret` (optional for alignment)